-- 30 Daily preventative maintenance checks, regular servicing, and prompt repairs, - and lifecycle replacement are critical to providing mission readiness, - 32 performance, and safe operation.
+Daily preventative maintenance checks, regular servicing, and prompt repairs,

+- and lifecycle replacement are critical to providing mission readiness, - 39 performance, and safe operation.

-33 Annual Safety Inspections, Scheduled Maintenance, and Daily Inspections
+1 Annual Safety Inspections, Scheduled Maintenance, and Daily Inspections

-- 34 It is required to complete and document annual safety inspections, regularly - 35 scheduled preventative maintenance and daily (or pre-trip) inspections for all - BIA wildland fire vehicles.
+- 2 It is required to complete and document annual safety inspections, regularly - s scheduled preventative maintenance and daily (or pre-trip) inspections for all - 4 BIA wildland fire vehicles.
 Annual safety inspections must be documented on - Form 1520-35 or designated local form.
-Regularly scheduled preventative - maintenance, unscheduled maintenance and repairs for interior owned (I-plate) - vehicles are recorded in FBMS.
-Daily inspections must be kept with the vehicle

-40 records for the life of that vehicle.

-- 1 The cost of all vehicle repairs and maintenance is the responsibility of the - 2 individual region, agency or Tribe unless the damage is directly attributable to - operations on a wildfire.
-In that case, with approval from the IC, the damages - 4 may be paid for under the fire's suppression account. - 5 Wildland fire vehicles that are not operationally sound or have safety - deficiencies must not be put into service.
-In addition, vehicles that suffer from - 7 mechanical or safety issues while en route or on assignment must be taken out of - service at the earliest opportunity in which it is safe to do so and must not be put - 9 back into service until corrective action can be completed.
+Regularly scheduled preventative - 6 maintenance, unscheduled maintenance and repairs for interior owned (I-plate) - 7 vehicles are recorded in FBMS.
+Daily inspections must be kept with the vehicle - 8 records for the life of that vehicle. - 9 The cost of all vehicle repairs and maintenance is the responsibility of the - individual region, agency or Tribe unless the damage is directly attributable to - operations on a wildfire.
+In that case, with approval from the IC, the damages - may be paid for under the fire's suppression account. - 13 Wildland fire vehicles that are not operationally sound or have safety - deficiencies must not be put into service.
+In addition, vehicles that suffer from - mechanical or safety issues while en route or on assignment must be taken out of - service at the earliest opportunity in which it is safe to do so and must not be put - back into service until corrective action can be completed.

-10 Replacement Guidelines
+18 Replacement Guidelines

-BIA Model 52 GSA Standards updated replacement schedule is set as follows:
+19 BIA Fleet Engine standards updated replacement schedule is set as follows:

-12 Model 52 Type 6 8 Years 100,000 Miles 13 Model 52 Type 4 10 Years 250,000 Miles
+20 BIA Fleet Engine Type 6 8 Years 100,000 Miles 21 BIA Fleet Engine Type 4 10 Years 250,000 Miles

-14 Organization
+22 Organization

-- 15 The program is organized into three geographical areas: - Missoula, MT services the Northwest, Rocky Mountain and north half of the Pacific Region. - Eagle Butte, SD services the Great Plains, Midwest, and Eastern Regions. - Dulce, NM services the Southwest, Western, Navajo, Eastern Oklahoma, Southern Plains, and south half of the Pacific Region.
+The program is organized into three geographical areas:

+- Missoula, MT services the Northwest, Rocky Mountain and north half of the Pacific Region. - Eagle Butte, SD services the Great Plains, Midwest, and Eastern Regions. - Dulce, NM services the Southwest, Western, Navajo, Eastern Oklahoma, Southern Plains, and south half of the Pacific Region.

-21 Emergency Repairs
+29 Emergency Repairs

-- 22 Emergency fire related repairs to a BIA Model 52 pumping package will be - 23 requested through the assigned user area Model 52 Center.
-The request will be - 24 reviewed and approved by the Center Manager before a Service Truck is - 25 dispatched or replacement parts are sent to the requesting agency.
+- 30 Emergency fire related repairs to a BIA fleet engine pumping package will be - requested through the assigned user area BIA fleet engine centers.
+The request - 32 will be reviewed and approved by the center manager before a Service Truck is - 33 dispatched or replacement parts are sent to the requesting agency.

-26 Non-Emergency/Non-Suppression Repairs
+34 Non-Emergency/Non-Suppression Repairs

-- 27 Non-emergency repairs shall be charged to the identified agency account.
-The - 28 account will be approved by an agency official (e.g., FMO, Forest Manager, - 29 Superintendent) before requested action is taken. - 30 Authorization of account will be sent by email or signed fax identifying account, - 31 name and title of authorizing official.
-Initial request for all non-emergency - 32 repairs will be requested through the assigned user area Model 52 Center.
-The - 33 request will be reviewed and approved by the Center Manager before a Service - 34 Truck is dispatched or replacement part is mailed to the requesting agency. - 35 All Emergency and Non-Emergency repair expenditures shall be charged to an - 36 appropriate account.
+- 35 Non-emergency repairs shall be charged to the identified agency account.
+The - account will be approved by an agency official (e.g., FMO, Forest Manager, - 37 Superintendent) before requested action is taken. - Authorization of account will be sent by email or signed fax identifying account, - name and title of authorizing official.
+Initial request for all non-emergency - repairs will be requested through the assigned user area BIA fleet engine center. - 41 The request will be reviewed and approved by the BIA Fleet Engine Center

+- Manager before a service truck is dispatched or replacement part is mailed to the - 2 requesting agency. - All emergency and non-emergency repair expenditures shall be charged to an - 4 appropriate account.

-37 Administration
+5 Administration

-- 38 The program is administered through the BWFM Fire Operations Section.
-A - 39 Model 52 Oversight Group has been established to plan, develop and budget for - the annual operations of the program.
-The Group is comprised of the Model 52 - 41 Program Leads at each center and the Deputy, Fire Operations.
-Trucks and

-- fabrication orders for the Model 52 are procured nationally through the - BIA-NIFC office.
+- 6 The program is administered through the BWFM Fire Operations Section.
+A - 7 BIA Fleet Engine Oversight Group has been established to plan, develop and - 8 budget for the annual operations of the program.
+The Group is comprised of the - 9 BIA fleet engine program leads at each center and the Deputy, Fire Operations. - Trucks and fabrication orders for the BIA fleet engines are procured nationally - 11 through the BIA-NIFC office.